 Frequently Asked Questions

-Over the years we have been asked many questions by our customers, some of which we have published here.
-If you did not get an answer to a question from one of our other pages maybe you will find it here.
+Over the years we have been asked many tile and grout cleaning questions by our customers, some of which we have published here.
+If you did not get an answer to questions from one of our other pages, maybe you will find it here.
 If not feel free to call us or E-mail us and we would be more than happy to answer it.

 YES, all of our employees are full time, drug screened, fully trained and uniformed.
 We do NOT sub-contract any of our services nor do we utilize any temporary daily laborers.